Sublimis/SteadyScreen/README.md

 ## List of apps supporting Stilly service

-(as of 2024-02-26)
+(as of 2024-02-28)

-- [UrbanBiker](https://urban-bike-computer.com/): Supports the service on the main and overview screens while the tracking is off; While the tracking is on, the app uses its own screen stabilization implementation.
+- [Our developer build of Wikipedia](https://github.com/Sublimis/apps-android-wikipedia): Compile your own APK, or use our [precompiled APKs](https://github.com/Sublimis/SteadyScreen/tree/main/wikipedia-android) (compiled from source on 2024-02-28).

-More soon...
+- [UrbanBiker](https://urban-bike-computer.com/): Supports the service on the main and overview screens, and also has its own screen stabilization implementation.